captainblood13007/osmpal-nodes-basic/README.md

 1. Download the code with your web browser or git clone https://github.com/developingcountries/osmpal-nodes-basic/

-2. Use a text editor to edit line 4 in the file osmpalnodesbasic.py file (Windows would be c:\osm\lib\osmpalnodesbasic.py or something similar).
-Line 4 SHOULD POINT TO THE LOCATION OF the pyosm.py library file, e.g. '/home/peter/osmpal/lib/')  This points to the pyosm.py library file that parses the OpenStreetMap data.
+2. Use a text editor to edit line 4 in the file osmpalnodesbasic.py file so that the sys.path.append statement points to the correct folder location for pyosm.py and geocoder.py, e.g. /home/peter/osmpal/lib/ or in Windows...
+C:\\osmpal\\lib'  ALSO, use your text editor to edit line 4 in the file geocoder.py  Line 4 SHOULD POINT TO THE FOLDER LOCATION OF the pyosm.py library file, e.g. '/home/peter/osmpal/lib/'.

-    Also edit line 9 in the osmpalnodebasic.py file to point to the lib directory, which contains the geocoder.py file, e.g. '/home/peter/osmpal/lib/' or the Windows equivalent if you're using Windows.

-3. Next, use your text editor to edit line 4 in the file geocoder.py  Line 4 SHOULD POINT TO THE LOCATION OF the pyosm.py library file, e.g. '/home/peter/osmpal/lib/')  This points to the pyosm.py library file that parses the OpenStreetMap data.

 4. To use this application, you will also need to download an .osm data file, which has the map data.
 This repository has a sample .osm data file for New York city (new-york-small.osm) that you can use.
 If you want to use your own osm data, download and run the JOSM Openstreet map tool at https://josm.openstreetmap.de/download/josm.jnlp
 Once JOSM is running, click on the button that says download map data from OSM server, you'll see a world map.
 In the world map, click on the tab called "Areas around places" and then type the location you want to search, e.g. New York City.
 Narrow the area in the city that you want to do the node analysis, e.g. Union Square, New York City.
 Once you havevyour area, Use 'file' menu > 'Save As...' to save the file as an .osm file to your computer.
 Note: You can only download small .osm map sections in JOSM because  the OpenstreetMap api will limit the map area you can download.
-When you have your .osm file, use your text editor and edit Line 7 of the osmpalnodesbasic.py file AND ALSO EDIT Line 7 of the geocoder.py file with the location of the .osm map data file, e.g. osm = pyosm.OSMXMLFile('/home/peter/osmpal/new-york-small.osm')
+When you have your .osm file, use your text editor and edit Line 7 of the osmpalnodesbasic.py file AND ALSO EDIT Line 7 of the geocoder.py file with the location of the .osm map data file, e.g. osm = pyosm.OSMXMLFile('/home/peter/osmpal/new-york-small.osm', or in Windows...
+C:\\osmpal\\new-york-small.osm)

 5. Run this tool and check for the nearest or farthest point of interest.
 Using our new-york-osm.osm example file, to get the nearest tagged node to Union square, New York City, go into the command line and type: python osmpalnodesgraph.py nearest_node_tagged 246512355 $'amenity\': u\'cafe'  It will then return the cafe nearest to node number 246512355, which is a node in Union Square in New York City.
 The result will also be graphed for you.
 Other possbilites for checking other points of interest include using 'restaurant' or 'pub' instead of 'cafe'.
 Consult http://wiki.openstreetmap.org/wiki/Category:En:Key:amenity for a complete list of amenity nodes that you can search.

     You can also use the geocoder to process a node.
-For example, you want to find the coffee shop nearest to 870 Broadway in New York City, in python command line, you would enter python osmpalnodesgraph.py nearest_node_tagged $'870 broadway' $'amenity\': u\'cafe'
+For example, you want to find the coffee shop nearest to 870 Broadway in New York City, in python command line, In Linux or Mac command line, you would enter python osmpalnodesbasic.py nearest_node_tagged $'870 broadway' $'amenity\': u\'cafe'  In Windows, you would enter python osmpalnodesbasic.py nearest_node_tagged "870 broadway" "amenity\': u\'cafe"

-    Note: the $ dollar signs before 870 broadway and before amenity.
+    Note: the $ dollar signs before 870 broadway and before amenity for Linux or Mac.
+Windows python would use the double quotes only.
 See step 6 for command line options.
 The geocoder processes according to this order of priority: house number and street name have highest priority, second highest priority is zip code/postal code and city combination (e.g. 10010 new york), third highest priority is site name such as 'union square', and least highest priority is a one word address such as 'starbucks'.

 6. List of commands:

     In your command line, ***IF YOU KNOW A NODE NUMBER TO PROCESS***, use any of the following commands:

-    python osmpalnodesbasic.py nearest_node_tagged 246512355 $'amenity\': u\'cafe'    #Prints and graphs the cafe nearest to node 246512355   You can enter your own OpenStreetmap node number instead of  246512355. 'cafe' can be replaced with another Openstreetmap amenity such as 'pub', 'restaurant', 'university', 'school', etc.
+    python osmpalnodesbasic.py nearest_node_tagged 246512355 $'amenity\': u\'cafe'    #Prints the cafe nearest to node 246512355   You can enter your own OpenStreetmap node number instead of  246512355. 'cafe' can be replaced with another Openstreetmap amenity such as 'pub', 'restaurant', 'university', 'school', etc.     ***In Windows, type: *** python osmpalnodesbasic.py nearest_node_tagged "870 broadway" "amenity\': u\'cafe"  ***Note that commands below are examples Linux/Mac command line.
+To run in Windows, simply change the $'' to double quotes to wrap the parameters ""***

     python osmpalnodesbasic.py farthest_node_tagged 246512355 $'amenity\': u\'cafe'    #Prints and graphs the cafe farthest from node 246512355 (within the bounding area of the .osm file being used).
+To call in Windows, type: python osmpalnodesbasic.py farthest_node_tagged 246512355 "amenity\': u\'cafe"

     python osmpalnodesbasic.py nearest_node 246512355    #Prints and graphs the node (point) that's nearest to node number 246512355.
 This node will be any generic node, and will not show the desired tagged node such as cafe, restaurant, etc.